James Moore Smythe: Biography

 Smythe was appointed by the King to the Office of, Co-Paymaster of the Honourable Corps of Gentlemen at Arms.
 He was born James Moore.
 He was the son of Arthur Moore (c.
 1660 – 4 May 1730), MP for Great Grimsby, and his 2nd wife Theophila Smythe, dau. of William Smythe Esq., Paymaster of the Band of Pensioners, now known as The Honourable Corps of Gentlemen at Arms, and Lady Elizabeth Berkeley.
 His mother's maternal grandfather was George Berkeley, 1st Earl of Berkeley and his mother carried the last name Smythe.
 Moore graduated from All Souls College, Oxford with a Bachelor of Arts in 1722.
 During his college years, he had a reputation for wittiness and a great attention to fashion.
 He was referred to by the informal name "Jemmy."
-When his grandfather (William Smythe) died in 1720, he left estates to Moore on condition that he change his name to Smythe.
+When his grandfather (William Smythe) died in 1720, he left estates to Moore on condition that he change his name to Smythe, which he did by private Act of Parliament (2 Geo.
+2. c.
+26).

 Moore Smythe was profligate, and even with inherited estates ran up substantial debts.
 Furthermore, he had offended several persons in society, and particularly tories.
 In 1727, he wrote his only play, The Rival Modes, and the Drury Lane company under the direction of Colley Cibber and Robert Wilks acted it.
 Smythe packed the audience in hopes of raising money, but the play was not well received.
 The opening night audience included many to whom Smythe owed money.
 The play ran for six nights, which was a mediocre run.
 However, Smythe received £300 for the author's benefit night.